Analyzing the Price-to-Earnings Ratio of Archer Aviation Inc. (ACHR)

 ACHR) stock’s latest price update

-Archer Aviation Inc. (NYSE: ACHR)’s stock price has increased by 6.37 compared to its previous closing price of 2.51.
-Despite this, the company has seen a gain of 6.37% in its stock price over the last five trading days.
+Archer Aviation Inc. (NYSE: ACHR)’s stock price has decreased by -3.50 compared to its previous closing price of 2.86. however, the company has experienced a 9.09% increase in its stock price over the last five trading days.
 The Wall Street Journal reported on 01/04/23 that Stellantis to Build Flying Taxis With Archer Aviation

 ACHR’s Market Performance

-Archer Aviation Inc. (ACHR) has experienced a 6.37% rise in stock performance for the past week, with a -9.49% drop in the past month, and a 63.80% rise in the past quarter.
-The volatility ratio for the week is 8.01%, and the volatility levels for the past 30 days are at 7.56% for ACHR.
-The simple moving average for the last 20 days is -2.73% for ACHR stock, with a simple moving average of -10.26% for the last 200 days.
+ACHR’s stock has risen by 9.09% in the past week, with a monthly drop of -10.68% and a quarterly rise of 47.59%.
+The volatility ratio for the week is 6.14% while the volatility levels for the last 30 days are 7.45% for Archer Aviation Inc. The simple moving average for the last 20 days is 1.68% for ACHR stock, with a simple moving average of -6.64% for the last 200 days.

 Analysts’ Opinion of ACHR